ConorWarrilow/Academic-Success-Analysis/readme.md

 # $${\color{#00D8DB}\text{Machine Learning For Early Detection of} \space \color{#00D8DB}\text{Students at} \space \color{#00D8DB}\text{Risk}}$$

 The transition to higher education can be challenging for many students, and many factors can influence academic performance.
-As a result, some students may struggle to keep up with the demands of their coursework, leading to increased dropout rates and underperformance.
-The use of machine learning for Early detection of students on the path to dropping out can help catch problems early and allow universities to implement intervention strategies on a student-to-student basis.
+As a result, some students may struggle to keep up with the demands of their coursework, leading to underperformance or dropping out.
+Below we will explore the usage of machine learning for early detection of students on the path to dropping out, allowing us to catch problems early and provide students with intervention strategies on a person-to-person basis.

-# $${\color{#00D8DB}\text{Summary}}$$
+# $${\color{#E0581C}\text{Results Summary}}$$
 This dataset was part of a kaggle competition running through 1/6/2024 to 1/7/2024.

 <details>
-  <summary>$${\color{#F2EDD8}\text{What is kaggle?}}$$</summary>
+  <summary>$${\color{#72B3A2}\text{What is kaggle?}}$$</summary>
 	<br/>
 Kaggle is a global online platform designed for data scientists and machine learning practitioners, where individuals or teams compete to solve complex data problems.
 Kaggle competitions involve leaderboards, with large prices (often over $10,000) rewarded to the top participant/team.
 </details>

-My final model was able to obtain an accuracy score of 83.82%, just 0.31% shy of the (current) leaderboard highscore, putting me in the top 8% of the leaderboard out of over 2500 participants.
+My final model obtained an accuracy score of 83.82%, just 0.31% shy of the leaderboard highscore, putting me in the top 8% of the leaderboard out of over 2500 participants.
 My main focus however was on EDA and optimizing the recall score for the dropout class, which can be seen below.
+By altering class weights, recall scores of up to 90% are realistically possible with a small sacrifice to precison.

+To conclude, the above results indicate the potential for machine learning to be a highly effective strategy in the early detecting of students at risk of dropping out.

 # $${\color{#00D8DB}\text{Goals}}$$

+The main goals are to:
-1. To explore and assess the feature sthat may indicate whether a student is on the path to dropping out, gradiating, or remaining enrolled by the end of the normal duration of their course.
+1. Explore and assess the features that may indicate if a student is on the path to dropping out, graduating, or remaining enrolled by the end of the normal duration of their course.
-2. To construct a machine learning model aimed towards the early detection of students displaying the signs associated with dropping their course.
+2. Construct a machine learning model aimed towards the early detection of students displaying the signs associated with dropping their course.
-3. Analyze the pitfalls of a purely machine learning based approach and determine what improvements can be made to increase our rate of early detection
+3. Analyze the pitfalls of a purely machine learning based approach, particuarly one that optimizes for accuracy, and determine what improvements could be made to increase our rate of early detection.